elastic/kibana/x-pack/plugins/actions/README.md

 ## Usage

-1. Create an action type (see action types -> example).
+1. Develop and register an action type (see action types -> example).
 2. Create an action by using the RESTful API (see actions -> create action).
 3. Use alerts to fire actions or fire manually (see firing actions).